How Can I Convert a Traditional Partnership to an LLP?

 File Your Annual Report

-In North Carolina, all LLPs must file an annual report to maintain the registration of your business as a legal entity.
+In North Carolina, all LLPs must file an annual report to maintain the registration of their business as a legal entity.
 You can file online using pre-filled information from when you originally formed the LLP.
-However, if you made any changes, such as the company name or registered agent, you must update those details.
+However, if you make any changes, such as the company name or registered agent, you must update those details.

 What Makes an LLP Different from a Traditional Partnership?